padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm_wan/README.md

 - OpenShift Client, **oc**
 - [Helm](https://helm.sh/docs/intro/install/), **helm**

-:exclamation: If you are using OpenShift 3.x (3.11+ in particular), then this bundle depends on `redhat/openshift-ovs-networkpolicy`, to create **NetworkPolicy** objects for enabling communications between projects.
+❗ If you are using OpenShift 3.x (3.11+ in particular), then this bundle depends on `redhat/openshift-ovs-networkpolicy`, to create **NetworkPolicy** objects for enabling communications between projects.
 The `bin_sh/init_netpol` script is provided to allow project-to-project network connections.
 Please see [Section 5](#5-initialize-openshift-cluster),  [1] and [2] for details.

 ## Directory Tree View